JavaScript is requiredPeacock Collection · Noritake

 Full product specifications on the catalogue ↗

-The Peacock Collection, is a homage to Frank Lloyd Wright’s unique patterns deconstructed from his iconic Peacock artwork, hand carved in Oya stone for the Imperial Hotel.
+The Imperial Peacock Collection, is a homage to Frank Lloyd Wright’s unique patterns deconstructed from his iconic Peacock artwork, hand carved in Oya stone for the Imperial Hotel.
 The peafowl, with its vibrant plumage, has long been depicted in Japanese aesthetics as a symbol of the elegance of nature.
 The peacock’s elegance was woven into many details, from rugs and furniture to intricate tapestries.
 Frank Lloyd Wright once described the peacock as “a spiritual element” introduced to Earth for the sheer “love of beauty.”
 Its grace and resilience captivated him—a beauty that, even when domesticated, endures.
 This spirit of beauty became a guiding inspiration for Wright’s 1915 design of the Imperial Hotel in Tokyo.

 from Classic Collections

 The Frank Lloyd Wright Foundation is dedicated to preserving and perpetuating Wright’s vision, ensuring that his philosophy of organic architecture—design in harmony with nature and community—remains a vital force in contemporary life.
-One way the Foundation brings Wright’s legacy to life is through collaborative partnerships.
-Focusing on new products inspired by his principles, these collaborations translate his belief in the unity of material, form, and nature into everyday life.